Macarious-GK/Jira/README.md

 - are key-value pairs that can be used to further customize transitions.
 - Use properties to configure more detailed behaviors for your workflows.
 - Workflows commonly use properties to further restrict permissions beyond a company-managed project’s permission scheme.
+- Ex: make work item not editable in some state

 ### Configure company-managed workflows